 According to this Act, if a building is below 34% of the New Building Standard (NBS) it is considered earthquake-prone and must be remediated within a specified time frame.
 However, some building owners are choosing to close buildings as soon as they are identified as earthquake-prone, leading to long periods where the services housed in those buildings are unavailable to the community.

 The closure of some public buildings has led to notable and immediate socio-economic impacts.
 For example, the closure of the Southland Museum affected 41 jobs.
 The full economic, social, and cultural impacts are still to be realised.
 The closure of Naenae Olympic Pool in Lower Hutt has created a great sense of uncertainty in the community and some businesses reliant on pool users have already closed.

-Our aim was to establish, through consultation with Territorial Authorities, advice and tools that would help decision-makers improve confidence in their decision-making around occupancy of earthquake-prone public buildings.
+The aim of this project was to establish, through consultation with Territorial Authorities, advice and tools that would help decision-makers improve confidence in their decision-making around occupancy of earthquake-prone public buildings.